BacilleX/Ymaze-tracker-pwa/README.md

 This app can be **installed on your smartphone** as a Progressive Web App (PWA).
 To install it:

+you also can just open the website once in your mobile device and until you remove your history and cookies the site will remain accessible offline

 1. Open the website in your mobile browser.
 2. Tap the **Share** button (or menu icon).
 3. Choose **“Add to Home Screen”**.